MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/activating-a-kd-connection-server.md

 <span id="________password_________Password"></span><span id="________password_________password"></span><span id="________PASSWORD_________PASSWORD"></span> **password=** *Password*
 Requires a smart client to supply the specified password in order to connect to the KD connection server. *Password* can be any alphanumeric string, up to twelve characters in length.

+> [!IMPORTANT]
-**Warning**   Using a password with TCP, NPIPE, or COM protocol only offers a small amount of protection, because the password is not encrypted.
-When a password is used with SSL or SPIPE protocol, it is encrypted.
-If you want to establish a secure remote session, you must use SSL or SPIPE protocol.
+> Using a password with TCP, NPIPE, or COM protocol offers only a small amount of protection, because the password is not encrypted.
+When you use a password together with a SSL or SPIPE protocol, the password is encrypted.
+If you want to establish a more secure remote session, you must use the SSL or SPIPE protocol.

 <span id="________ipversion_6"></span><span id="________IPVERSION_6"></span> **ipversion=6**
 (Debugging Tools for Windows 6.6.07 and earlier only) Forces the debugger to use IP version 6 rather than version 4 when using TCP to connect to the Internet.
 In Windows Vista and later versions, the debugger attempts to auto-default to IP version 6, making this option unnecessary.

 <span id="________IcfEnable"></span><span id="________icfenable"></span><span id="________ICFENABLE"></span> **IcfEnable**
 Causes the debugger to enable the necessary port connections for TCP or named pipe communication when the Internet Connection Firewall is active.
 By default, the Internet Connection Firewall disables the ports used by these protocols.
 When **IcfEnable** is used with a TCP connection, the debugger causes Windows to open the port specified by the *Socket* parameter.
 When **IcfEnable** is used with a named pipe connection, the debugger causes Windows to open the ports used for named pipes (ports 139 and 445).
 The debugger does not close these ports after the connection terminates.